duguyue100/telaugesa/README.md

 # Telauges Alpha

+__Currently, Max-pooling has some issues with cuDNN support, please use basic useage only__

 I finally decided to rewrite my coding style for neural networks.
 This code will be eventually merged to Telauges.

 This code is heavily referred to three deep learning library